Trump Turnberry Ailsa Course: Review, Tee Times and Key Info

 (Image credit: Getty Images)

-With many changes since it last hosted the Open Championship back in 2009, the Ailsa Course is now better than it has ever been.
+With many changes since it last hosted the Open Championship back in 2009, some very recent, the Ailsa Course is now better than ever.
 It serves up a knockout combination of immense strategy and fabulous setting that’s a complete joy all the way, especially the holes closest to the sea.
 The King Robert the Bruce Course is also hugely enjoyable, especially the newer Ebert holes.

 Reasons To Play The Ailsa Course